andreadvecchia/andreadvecchia.github.io/_publications/nystrom.md

 pdf: "/files/papers/DellaVecchiaNystrom.pdf"
 selected: true
 excerpt: >-
-  **Abstract:** We investigate an extension of classical empirical risk minimization, where the hypothesis space consists of a random subspace within a given Hilbert space.
+  We investigate an extension of classical empirical risk minimization, where the hypothesis space consists of a random subspace within a given Hilbert space.
 Specifically, we examine the Nyström method where the subspaces are defined by a random subset of the data.
 This approach recovers Nyström approximations used in kernel methods as a specific case.
 Using random